 There is an important link between this work and the BEPS implementation framework.
 Platform members hold regular meetings with representatives of developing countries, regional tax organizations, banks and donors.
 Consultations with business and civil society are organized as needed.

+The Platform for Collaboration on Tax is also supported by the governments of Luxemburg, Switzerland, and the United Kingdom.
 More information about the Platform for Collaboration on Tax is provided in the “Concept Note”, jointly developed by the four international organizations.

 Scope of activities in tax